refinery/refinerycms-blog/readme.md

 Simple blog engine for [Refinery CMS](http://refinerycms.com).
 It supports posts, categories and comments.

-Refinery CMS Blog supports Rails 2.3.x using the [Rails 2.3.x stable branch](http://github.com/resolve/refinerycms-blog/tree/rails2-stable).
+This version of `refinerycms-blog` supports Rails 3.0.x.
+To use Rails 2.3.x use the [refinerycms-blog "Rails 2.3.x stable branch"](http://github.com/resolve/refinerycms-blog/tree/rails2-stable).

 Options: